 How do I know if I should visit the ER or a Walk-in Clinic?

 It’s easy to be unsure of where to go when you or someone you care about is sick or hurt.
 A good way to gauge this decision is if the problem is something you could go to a regular provider for treatment.
-If that’s the case, then an urgent care or walk-in clinic is an appropriate choices if your provider is unavailable.
+If that’s the case, then an urgent care or walk-in clinic is an appropriate choice if your provider is unavailable.
 But if you are having chest or abdominal pain, stroke symptoms or trouble breathing call 9-1-1 or have someone drive you to the Emergency Department.
 NEVER drive yourself!

-Because of our quick-response times and our in-house laboratory and imaging department we can see patients in a reasonable amount of time.
+Because of our quick-response times and our in-house laboratory and imaging department, we can see patients in a reasonable amount of time.